AdamGonda/radix-links/talk.md

 about this recent event I attended at szeged

 2
-Let's see how this next 10-15 minutes roughly will look like
+Let's see what the next 10-15 minutes roughly will look like

 We will check out
 What was the event about first